Wikia Search

 Wikia Search was a short-lived free and open-source web search engine launched by Wikia, a for-profit wiki-hosting company founded by Jimmy Wales and Angela Beesley.
 Wikia Search followed other experiments by Wikia into search engine technology and officially launched as a "public alpha" on January 7, 2008.
 The roll-out version of the search interface was widely criticized by reviewers in mainstream media.
+The second version released in June 2008 received a warmer reception by some former critics.
+The project ended in the spring of 2009 due to low usage, poor economic conditions and Wikia's stated desire to focus on the more popular Wikianswers.

 History

 On December 23, 2006, Wales made a passing comment regarding the possibility of a wiki-based internet search.
 The result was extensive media coverage in multiple languages, in outlets like The Guardian, the Sydney Morning Herald, and online editions of Forbes and Business Week publishing the statement as an announcement, encouraging the company to re-brand and relaunch its previous search engine proposal under the temporary name of "Search Wikia".
 In a later interview, Wales attempted to clarify several issues.
 He said that funding received from Amazon.com was not specific to the search project and also restated that Wikia and Wikipedia have separate management, even though they shared three key stakeholders.
 When asked whether the project was "formally announced", he said it was partly planned and partly a response to news coverage.

 On January 31, 2007, at a talk given at New York University, Wales announced that Wikia plans to build a search engine rivaling those of Google and Yahoo based on the kind of collaborative cooperation which has been so successful in developing Wikipedia, arguing that "search should be open, transparent, participatory, and democratic."
 He later suggested this new approach could account for five percent of the search market.
 On March 10, 2007, Gil Penchina, chief executive officer of Wikia, stated in an interview that the goal for the project is to get five percent of the search market and that a release date for services was not scheduled.
 "We're really trying to build a movement to make search free and open and transparent," Penchina said.
 "We have some servers up and people are hacking away."
 The free and open-source approach of utilizing programmers and users around the world is different from that used by major search providers such as Google and Yahoo, who keep most of their code secret, and could provide a search engine that lets users edit and fine tune its results.
+Wikia acquired the search index tool Grub in 2007.

 On December 24, 2007, Wales announced that Wikia Search had entered "private pre-alpha".